-Natural and organic fuels are, in most of the cases, easily accessible and with biological material it is possible to cook food, boil water and even warm the area around you.
-Easy and safely.
+Natural and organic fuels are, in most cases, easily accessible and with biological material, it is possible to cook food, boil water and even warm the area around you.
+Easy and safe.
 Discover more about Vital Grill review.

 You can burn sticks, twigs, pine cones, birch bark, sawdust/wax and charcoal.
 If it is a solid and it burns… it will burn it.